j23414/mango-user-guide/chapter1.md

 # The data, aka "drinking from a fire hydrant"
-There is no limit to the amount of data available online in this day and age.
-But here is a listing of what data sets are available to get you started.
+The number of size of online databases continue to grow.
+This is a listing of some public network repositories to get you started.

 SNAP